 The HUB is dedicated to collaboration centered on student success initiatives, leadership, community partnership, and development.
-To find out more information on the latest initiatives, please reach out to Dr. Aileen Wong, AuD, CCC-A, annw16@email.arizona.edu.
+Our purpose is to further student success, innovation, and community outreach initiatives through collaboration and partnership.
+Our initiatives and programming are grounded in inclusive excellence, supported by the core values of Humility, Understanding, and Belonging.
+To find out more information on the latest initiatives, please reach out to Dr. Aileen Wong, AuD, CCC-A, slhshub@arizona.edu. https://slhs.arizona.edu/slhs-hub